jviquerat/beacon/README.md

 ## `shkadov`

 The agent actuates several jets to damp the instabilities of a falling fluid film (original approach was from Belus et al. in <a href="https://aip.scitation.org/doi/10.1063/1.5132378">this paper</a>.)
 States are the mass flow rates of the fluid upstream of each jet.
-One episode represents 400 actions, and the training is made on 200000 transitions for 1 to 10 jets.
+One episode represents 400 actions, and the training is made on 200000 transitions for 10 jets.

 <p align="center">
   <img width="700" alt="" src="beacon/msc/shkadov.gif">